jjsmu/budweiser-casestudy/CodeBook.md

 (maximum of 40 characters) that can be used to identify the variable.
 In some cases, an expanded version of the Variable Name can be found in a Variable Description List.
 Missing Data Code: Indicates the values and labels of missing data.
-If "9" is a missing value, then the codebook could note "9 = Missing Data."
-Other examples of missing data labels include "Refused," "Don't Know," "Blank (No Answer)," and "Legitimate Skip."
-Some analysis software requires that certain types of data be excluded from analysis and designated as "Missing Data," (i.e., inappropriate, not ascertained, not ascertainable, or ambiguous data categories).
-Users can use these "Missing Data" codes as needed.
+If “9” is a missing value, then the codebook could note “9 = Missing Data.”
+Other examples of missing data labels include “Refused,” “Don’t Know,” “Blank (No Answer),” and “Legitimate Skip.”
+Some analysis software requires that certain types of data be excluded from analysis and designated as “Missing Data,” (i.e., inappropriate, not ascertained, not ascertainable, or ambiguous data categories).
+Users can use these “Missing Data” codes as needed.
 Code
 Value: Indicates the code values occurring in the data for a variable.
 Value Label: Indicates the textual definitions of the codes.
-Abbreviations commonly used in the code definitions are "DK" ("Don't Know"), "NA" ("Not Ascertained"), and "INAP" ("Inapplicable").
+Abbreviations commonly used in the code definitions are “DK” (“Don’t Know”), “NA” (“Not Ascertained”), and “INAP” (“Inapplicable”).